h0mbre/h0mbre.github.io/_posts/2019-06-01-LTER_SEH_Success.md

 7. `FFFF FFFF FFFF FFFC‬` - `3` = `FFFF FFFF FFFF FFF9‬`
 8. `FFFF FFFF FFFF FFF9‬` - `2` = `FFFF FFFF FFFF FFF7`

 As you can see, we ended up back at our `F7` without ever using it!
-That fundamental concept will be what we use throughout this exploit.
+That fundamental concept will be similar to what we use throughout this exploit.

 ### Automating Encoding
 At a high-level what we're going to accomplish with sub encoding and how we're going to use it in this exploit is: